Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures: Lifetime of domain walls under biases

-In the case of $\epsilon = 0$, the domain wall area follows the scaling law expressed in Eq.~(\ref{eq:ScalingSol2}) for $\tau \gtrsim 4/m_0$, except for a slight increase due to the finite resolution of the lattice~\cite{Gonzalez:2022mcx}.\footnote{This was further confirmed in Ref.~\cite{Gonzalez}, where it was shown that the area parameter converges to a constant as both the spatial resolution and the box size are increased. } In the case of the scale-invariant fluctuations, this increase is more pronounced when potential biases are present.
+In the case of $\epsilon = 0$, the domain wall area follows the scaling law expressed in Eq.~(\ref{eq:ScalingSol2}) for $\tau \gtrsim 4/m_0$, except for a slight increase due to the finite resolution of the lattice~\cite{Gonzalez:2022mcx}.\footnote{This was further confirmed in Ref.~\cite{Gonzalez}, where it was shown that the area parameter converges to a constant as both the spatial resolution and the box size are increased.
+See also our Figs.~\ref{fig:wall_area} and \ref{fig:wall_area_finelat} for the results of the 3D lattice simulations and Appendix.~\ref{app:2} for 2D simulations performed with various spatial resolutions and box sizes.} In the case of the scale-invariant fluctuations, this increase is more pronounced when potential biases are present.
 We believe that this increase is mainly due to the outward expansion of the domain walls surrounding the true vacuum regions.
 Note that this should work only when there is plenty of space for the true vacuum regions to expand, which explains why we do not observe a pronounced increase in the white noise case.
 That is to say, in the white noise case, such expanding true vacuum regions soon coalesce, reducing the area parameter.
 On the other hand, in the scale-invariant case, there are always large voids due to the large-scale correlations, where the true vacuum regions continue to expand, increasing the area parameter.
 In this sense, the area parameter $\mathcal{A}_2$ is not a good measure of the lifetime of the domain-wall network, especially for the scale-invariant case, although it has been the focus of most of the previous literature.
 This is one of the reasons why we use the volume fraction of the false vacuum to study the lifetime, which will be explained next.